 I study international trade politics in the twentieth century.

 I recieved a PhD in History from Harvard University in 2017, and I previously recieved a master's degree in History from the University of Oxford.
 My master's thesis examined a debt-relief program in the League of Nations targeting farmers in Central and Eastern Europe.
-In 2017-2018, I was Max Weber Fellow at the European University Institute in Florence, and I am currently an UEFISCDI Award Fellow at New Europe College in Bucharest.
+I am currently a lecturer in the College of Humanities at the École Polytechnique Fédérale de Lausanne.

 Contact me at email@example.com